Posted September 2016 by NZCU Baywide

 I earn a decent amount of money, so why is my credit score so low?

 It’s a common misconception that your salary or income determines your credit score.
-Your credit history is the sole deciding factor when it comes to your credit score, which means factors such as income, investments or assets aren’t taken into account.
+Your credit history is the sole deciding factor when it comes to your credit score, which means factors such as income, investments (like term deposits) or assets aren’t taken into account.

 Can I still apply for credit if I don’t have a credit score.